cyclotron3k/flipper/README.md

 flipper
 =======

-Switch embedded YouTube flash videos for iFramed versions
+A chrome/chromium extension which switches embedded YouTube flash videos for iFramed versions.

+Useful for when you don't have flash installed and you're able to use the HTML5 video version.